Microsoft Translator FAQ

 Both the primary and secondary keys can be regenerated in the Azure portal.
 Select your subscription, and then the Keys pane.
 There are two buttons at the top of the keys pane, to renew either one of the keys.
 Be careful not to renew the key for your currently deployed app or service – there is no way to get your old key back once you renewed it.
 There is also no option to move the same key from one Azure account to a different one.

-When you are subscribed to the S1 pricing tier, Pay As You Go, for either the Microsoft Translator Text API or Translator Speech API in the Azure portal, you receive a day-by-day report of your consumption in a .csv file in the Azure billing portal.
+When you are subscribed to the S1 pricing tier, Pay As You Go, for either Translator or Translator Speech API in the Azure portal, you receive a day-by-day report of your consumption in a .csv file in the Azure billing portal.
 To view the report, follow the steps below.

 There is a 24-hour delay between the actual consumption and when it is displayed in the report.
-To see the Microsoft Translator API consumption, filter by Meter Category = Cognitive Services.
+To see your Translator consumption, filter by Meter Category = Cognitive Services.
 The report will display one line per day per service.

-Consumption monitoring for all of the Microsoft Translator API subscription tiers is currently available in your Azure portal dashboard.
+Consumption monitoring for all of Translator subscription tiers is currently available in your Azure portal dashboard.
 The graphs are customizable based on the parameters and timeframe available in the portal.

 For the S2, S3 and S4 pricing tiers, when you reach the monthly commitment volume for those tiers during a subscription month, your usage goes into Overage.
 Generally, you will see a quantity of “1” in the Daily Units column in the .csv file.
 You’ll know you’re in Overage when you see in the “Daily Units’ column a Quantity greater than “1”.